-The 2015 stock assessments were performed using a surplus production model employing non-equilibrium and dynamic approaches (see Lazar et al., 2017), in which the effort data series were not calibrated and measured by direct observations of the number of purse seine canoes.
-These data driven models are often criticized for their inability to measure changes in catchability (lack of measuring the changes in efficiency over time).
-In this report we provide a new approach to model configuration by calibrating the effort using information obtained from a semi-structured survey conducted by Hen Mpoano.
-The survey uses local knowledge of experienced fishermen to reconstruct historical perspectives relative to fishing units (size of the canoe, size of the net, crew size, outboard motor HP, and other factors).
-(Lazar N., Asare C., Nortey D. D. N., Kankam S., & Agbogah K., 2016).
+The 2015 stock assessments were performed using a surplus production model employing non-equilibrium and dynamic approaches (see Lazar et al., 2016), in which the effort data series were not calibrated and measured by direct observations of the number of purse seine canoes.
+The CPUE derived from this effort is supposed to reflect the true abundance of fish at sea.
+However, the inability to measure changes in catchability (lack of measuring the changes in efficiency over time) create a significant bias with regards to abundance.
+In this report we continue to provide a new approach to model configuration by calibrating the effort using information obtained from a semi-structured field survey conducted by Hen Mpoano in 2015.
+The survey used the local knowledge of experienced fishermen to reconstruct the historical perspectives relative to fishing units (size of the canoe, size of the net, crew size, outboard motor HP, and other factors).
+(Asare et al., 2016).